 To quit the game, simply press “Ctrl-C” in the Console Teletype.

 Halt the PDP-8/E, reset the simulator (select “Reset” from the File menu) and verify that the emulated machine has 32K words of memory (see step 1).
 Open the “Bootstrap Loader” dialog box (from the Simulator menu), check “DECtape Boot Loader” and click OK.
 In the TC08 DECtape System window mount the DECtape “EduSystem25.tu55” (based on Martin Eberhard’s DECtape) to TU55 DECtape Transport 0.
 Then start the PDP-8/E with PC=0200.
-The OS/8 prompt (a single dot) appears in the console teletype window.
+The OS/8 prompt (a single dot) appears in the Console Teletype window.
 Type “R EDU25F” to start EduSystem 25.
 Answer the EduSystem 25 startup questions as follows:

 After the final output “END OF DIALOGUE” in both teletype windows the prompt “READY” appears.
 In both windows, type “OLD” to load an existing BASIC file.
 Type the filename “WELCOME”.
 The TC08 starts to load the file.
 When the “READY” prompt reappears, type “RUN” and watch the output.